rma53PH/Sprint4-Project/README.md

 at least one Plotly Express scatter plot using st.write or st.plotly_chart at least one checkbox using st.checkbox that changes the behavior of any of the above components Deploy the application using Render and verify your app is functional using the URL created.

+App Function:

+Use the check box to show non 4WD and 4WD vehicles.
+Scatterplot us used for price comparison.
+(Price vs. Model Year by Conditon)